NerdyNot/CodeAnalyzerAI/README.md

    - Enter the GitHub repository URL.
    - If the repository is private, enter your GitHub Personal Access Token (PAT).
    - Enter the directory path within the repository (leave empty for root).
-   - Select the output format (Detailed Report, Summary, JSON).
+   - Select the output format (Detailed Report, Simpled Report, JSON).
+   - Select the output language (English, Korean).
    - Select the analysis tool (Python Code Analysis, SQL Analysis, Security Vulnerability Analysis).

 2. Click "Start Analysis" to analyze the code and generate the report.